 Albertina Sisulu was a South African politician and nurse known for her anti-apartheid activism.
-Sisulu was born Nontsikelo Thethiwe on October 21, 1918 in Tsomo, Eastern Cape province, formerly a part of Transkei, then a British protectorate but later an autonomous region reserved for Xhosa people by the anti-apartheid government until its dissolution in 1994.
-Her parents owned a small farmer in Xolobe (also in Eastern Cape).
+Sisulu was born Nontsikelo Thethiwe on October 21, 1918 in Tsomo, Eastern Cape province, formerly a part of Transkei, then a British protectorate but later an autonomous region reserved for Xhosa people by the anti-apartheid government, until its dissolution in 1994.
+Her parents owned a small farm in Xolobe (also in Eastern Cape).
 Her father died when she was 11 and because her mother never fully recovered from the Spanish flu, Sisulu took on the role of a caretaker as the eldest daughter of five children.

-In 1941 Thethiwe met Walter Sisulu, a lawyer and committed anti-apartheid activist who worked alongside Nelson Mandela in the African National Congress (ANC).
+In 1941, Thethiwe met Walter Sisulu, a lawyer and committed anti-apartheid activist who worked alongside Nelson Mandela in the African National Congress (ANC).
 They married in 1944 with Mandela serving as best man in the ceremony.
 The couple had five children and adopted four others.

 In 1984, Albertina Sisulu became co-president of the United Democratic Front (UDF), a political party and in 1989, she led a UDF delegation overseas, meeting former British prime minister Margaret Thatcher and former United States president George H.W.
 Bush.
 In 1994, she was elected and served four years in the first democratic parliament of South Africa.
-At the first meeting of that parliament Nelson Mandela was appointed as President of the Republic of South Africa.
+At the first meeting of that parliament, Nelson Mandela was appointed as President of the Republic of South Africa.
 From 1993 to 1996, Sisulu served as president of World Peace Council in Basel, Switzerland, recruiting nurses to work in Tanzania.
 Sisulu continued to perform community work under the Albertina Sisulu Foundation and alongside Mandela.
-In 2003 she opened the Walter Sisulu Paediatric Cardiac Centre for Africa in Johannesburg.
+In 2003, she opened the Walter Sisulu Paediatric Cardiac Centre for Africa in Johannesburg.

 Albertina Sisulu died suddenly in her home in Linden, Johannesburg on June 2, 2011, at the age of 92.
-Former South African president Jacob Zuma announced that she would receive a state funeral and that the national flag would be flown half-mast until the day of her burial.
+Former South African president Jacob Zuma announced that she would receive a state funeral and that the national flag would be flown half-staff until the day of her burial.
 In 2013, the R24 Route in Gauteng, Johannesburg was named after her, and 2014 the City of Ghent in East Flanders, Belgium, named its new bridge over the Scheldt river “Albertina Sisulubrug” (Albertina Sisulu Bridge).